RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 Assigning Researchers to projects
 ---------------------------------

 There is an edit functionality for the project entity.
 The project is independent of the researcher.
-An user can create an empty project and add researchers later also.
+A user can create an empty project and add researchers later also.
 Click on “Manage (i.e., Pencil icon)” which is at the Assigned researchers field in the Project Details Page.

 .. image:: images/projectdetails1.png